s-r-e-e-r-a-j/PyLiteDB/README.md

 - Get all records from a table

+- Filter records using a key and value

 - Optional AES-GCM encryption with SHA3-based keys

+- A salt file (`.salt`) is used to help with encryption and decryption

 - Write-Ahead Logging (WAL) for crash-safe operations

 - Metadata stored in `.meta.json` files

+- Includes an easy-to-use CLI mode for managing databases

 ## Installation / Setup:
 **Ensure that Python 3.9 or newer is installed on your system.**